rwblokzijl/Msc-thesis-EuroToken/thesis.md

 preface: |

-    For my master thesis I was interested in the infrastructure that allows strangers to trust eachother, namely money.
+    For my master thesis I was interested in the infrastructure that allows strangers outsource their trust in eachother, namely money.
 When I started cryptocurrencies we're a hot topic, but I did not expect them to grow in popularity as much as they did.
-Initially this research was directed towards the scalability benefits of a block-DAG system such as TrustChain by implementing a stablecoin connected to the IBAN system.
-However, since starting this thesis, many central banks have announced the development of a CBDC and by change this reseach was very applicable with some redirection of focus.
+Initially this research was directed towards the price stability benefits of a block-DAG system such as TrustChain and implementing a stablecoin connected to the IBAN system allowing each user to become a layer-2 bank.
+However, since starting this thesis, many central banks have announced the development of a Central Bank Digital Currency (CBDC) and this project was very applicable with some redirection of focus.

-    This research has been done during the Covid-19 pandemic, which has lead to a completely new and unstructured way of working.
-The falling away of the structure of on-premise work and coffee-machine meetings with fellow researchers, combined with a vaguely target have lead to delays in the completion of this thesis.
-While this thesis has taken my way longer than I hoped, I am thankful that my research ended up in such a hot field as it did, and the lessons I learned in the management of my mental health, focus, and productivity will be a with me the rest of my life.

-    Regardless of the struggles, I am proud of the result of this research and am happy and relieved with its conclusion.
+    This research has been done during the Covid-19 pandemic, which enforced a completely new and unstructured way of working.
+The falling away of the structure of on-premise work and coffee-machine meetings with fellow researchers, combined with a vaguely defined target has lead to delays in the completion of this thesis.
+While this thesis has taken my way longer than I hoped, I am thankful that I got to work such a hot field.
+And the lessons I learned in the management of my mental health, focus, and productivity will be a with me the rest of my life.
+Regardless of the struggle of completing this thesis I am proud of the result of this research and am happy and relieved with its conclusion.

-    I would like to thank Dr. Johan Pouwelse for providing me with the opportunity of working in such an exiting field and the feedback on the direction of my thesis.
-Additionally, I would like to thank my family for inviting me back home, and providing structure, social contact and support in a time when these were hard to find.
+    I would like to thank Dr. Johan Pouwelse for providing me with the opportunity of working in such an exiting field and for the feedback on the direction of my research.
+Additionally, I would like to thank my family for inviting me back home, and providing structure, social contact and support in a time when these were hard to come by.

 abstract: |

     After the release of Bitcoin in 2008 many advances have been made in the crypo space.
 The feature-set, scalability, transaction cost, and efficiency have all improved.
-Yet, as the development continued, the idea of Bitcoin or any other cryptocurrency as a digital payment form, stated to take a backset to its utility as a store of value and investment vehicle.
-Missing the crutial features of scalability in transactions per second and lacking basic price stability, whether fully decentralized currencies can ever function as a global payment system is left to be determined.
+Yet, as the development continued, the idea of Bitcoin or any other cryptocurrency as a digital payment form, stated to take a backseat to its utility as a store of value and investment vehicle.
+    Additionally, cryptocurrencies are missing the crutial features of scalability in transactions per second and lacking basic price stability.
+    This leaves whether fully decentralized currencies can ever function as a global payment system to be determined.

-    Meanwhile, the world of payments outside of the crypto-sphere is making a transformation itself.
-With physical money being usurped by privately banked "IBAN money", payment systems are going digital.
-With decentralized cryptocurrencies lacking any promising payment solutions, centrally controlled currencies like Tether and Diem, previously know as Libra, are trying to fill this exact hole in the market.
-With banks being unreliable or unavailable to many people across the world, a global digital payment system may eventually belong to the first bidder.
-Be they decentralized, run by governments, or by private, profit driven corporations.
+    Meanwhile, the world of payments outside of the crypto-sphere is also making a transformation.
+With the use of physical money declining in favor of privately banked "IBAN money", payment systems are going digital.
+With decentralized cryptocurrencies insufficient as payment solutions, centrally controlled currencies like Tether and Diem, previously know as Libra, are trying to fill this exact hole in the market.
+Banks have been found unreliable, unavailable to many people across the world, and unable to provide the convenience and feature set of the new currencies.
+Consequently the global digital payment system may eventually belong to the first bidder, be they decentralized, run by governments, or by private, profit driven corporations.

     We present EuroToken, a design for a CBDC that is focused on solving the open issues in cryptocurrencies from a perspective of a trustworthy central bank.
-By centralising some of the infrastructure required to run a cryptographically secure currency, we achieve a network that can scale infinitely, handle off-line transactions, yet is still price-stable and guaranteed by the Central Bank.
+By centralising some of the infrastructure required to run a cryptographically secure currency, we achieve a network that can scale to arbitrary size, handle off-line transactions, and remain price-stable and guaranteed in value by the Central Bank.

-    The EuroToken system is a peer-to-peer blockchain system that has each wallet store their entire history, allowing users to transact without an online connection.
+    The EuroToken system is a peer-to-peer blockchain system that store every wallets history on the users personal device.
+This allows basic transactions without an online connection.
 Double-spend prevention is handled by a set of centralised nodes that periodically verify the transactions of a given user and condenses their chain into a single "checkpoint" block for scalability.
-    In order to maintain price stability, we peg EuroToken to the existing IBAN system.
+    In order to maintain price stability, we peg EuroToken to the existing IBAN system by allowing 1:1 exchange in either direction.

-    We finally present a working implementation of EuroToken including a wallet and an IBAN / EuroToken exchange.
+    We present a working implementation of EuroToken including a wallet and an IBAN / EuroToken exchange.
 And show how our system can grow to an arbitrarily large scale without sacrificing efficiency.

 ---